 The approved development program includes the sites and uses outlined below:

 One Brooklyn Bridge Park (OBBP) is a residential condominium building.
 Completed in 2008, this building is a converted 1,000,000+ square foot warehouse building located along Furman Street just south of Joralemon Street.
 The building includes over 440 residential units, approximately 80,000 square feet of ground floor retail, and over 500 parking spaces.

 Located at the Old Fulton Street entrance to the Park, the Pier 1 development site includes two parcels.
 The larger parcel to the north is approximately 65,000 square feet, and the smaller parcel is approximately 35,000 square feet.
 In 2012, BBP selected a joint venture of Starwood Capital and Toll Brothers City Living to develop the Pier 1 sites.
 Their proposed development will include a 200-room Starwood hotel, approximately 100 residential units, 16,000 square feet of restaurant space, 2,000 square feet of retail space, a 6,000 square-foot fitness center, and 300 parking spaces.
-Construction began in spring 2013 and is expected to be completed by late 2015.
+Construction began in spring 2013 and is expected to be completed by winter 2015-2016.

 The Empire Stores are a complex of seven contiguous four- and five-story historic warehouses containing of approximately 350,000 square feet.
 The warehouses were built between 1869 and 1885 and primarily used for coffee storage until they were abandoned in the 1960s.
 The warehouses have been closed for over 50 years due to deteriorated buildings conditions.
 Redevelopment will adaptively reuse the structure and allow for a mix of commercial, retail and office uses that complement the unique character of this industrial waterfront structure.